Bunnings Trade

 Rules around allowances for apprentices

-If your employer pays you an allowance, such as for tools, or compensation for certain working conditions, like working on a multistorey building, “You must include all allowances your employer reports on your income statement or payment summary as income in your tax return,” explains ATO Assistant Commissioner Rob Thomson.
+If your employer pays you an allowance, such as for tools, or compensation for certain working conditions, like working on a multistorey building, “anything your employer reports as allowance on your income statement needs to be included in your tax return,” explains ATO Assistant Commissioner Anita Challen.
 For example, if you get paid double time for working on Sundays, it must be declared as income.
 If you get a tool allowance, you declare the allowance as income on your tax return.
-If you spend the allowance on tools used for work, you can either claim as a decline in value deduction over the life of the asset, or immediate deduction if the cost of the asset is $300 or less and certain other conditions are met.
+If you spend the allowance on tools used for work, you can either claim a decline in value deduction over the life of the asset, or an immediate deduction if the cost of the asset is $300 or less and certain other conditions are met.
+If it is more than $300, you’ll have to claim the cost over a longer period of time.

 Vehicle deductions apprentices can claim

-You usually can’t claim for trips between home and work unless you’re carrying tools essential for your job, they’re too bulky or heavy to be reasonably transported otherwise, like on the bus, and there’s no secure storage on site.
-But you can claim for trips between worksites on the same day, and if you attend TAFE, for example, you can claim a deduction for the cost of travel from your home or workplace to your place of education and back.
+You usually can’t claim for trips between home and work, however there are some exceptions.
+For example, you can claim for trips if you’re carrying tools essential for your job, they’re too bulky or heavy to be reasonably transported other than by vehicle and there’s no secure storage onsite.
+You can also claim for trips between worksites on the same day, and if you attend TAFE, as an example, you can claim a deduction for the cost of travel from your home or workplace to your place of education and back.

-The myDeductions tool in the ATO app is a simple way you can record all your work-related trips.
+The myDeductions tool in the ATO app is a simple way you can record all your work-related trips and you can easily prefill these as tax deductions in your tax return or share the information with your tax professional.

 Training, course fees and TAFE deductions